Flattop Mountain (12,332′), Front Range

-Flattop Mountain is accessed from Bear Lake Trailhead in Rocky Mountain National Park.
-Built in 1925, and rehabilitated in 1940 with Civilian Conservation Corps labor, it is listed on the National Register of Historic Places.
+Flattop Mountain is located just east of the Continental Divide in Rocky Mountain National Park.
+The trail was built in 1925, and rehabilitated in 1940 with Civilian Conservation Corps labor.
+Today it is listed on the National Register of Historic Places.

 - Trailhead: Bear Lake